niektuytel/ApkCenterAndroid/README.md

 </p>

 # Programmers Extra info
+this application is sending all his data to a api: https://github.com/niektuytel/ApkCenterApi

+- clone repository build and run it
+- when get up and running allow all permissions of application in the settings.
+- allow `download unknown apps` in the application settings.
+- ready for use

+(programmer working on)
 *todos:
 - [Main Activity, Section Activity] need to load more data based on scroll position (small apps)